empathic-ai/altimit/README.md

 • Automatic Replication: Specify the data you want replicated and Altimit handles the rest.

+• Serialization: Efficiently cache data plugged into the replication system.

 • Distributed computing: Built-in mesh networking for creating large-scale simulations.

-• Serialization: Efficiently cache data for game and business logic.

 • Animation: Record network interactions for future playback and create animations for other uses.